sullyj42/seigyo-esl-control/README.md

 ## Project Goal
 My personal goal is to just become more confortable with programming.
 I feel like my classes threw me into simply providing answers without actually sitting down and understanding the thoughts behind the code.
 By the end of this, I just want to be able to actually explain what my project does from the inside out.

-The goal of this actualy project is TBD, since I don't know what I'm making yet.

 (Jan.
 20 update) I am now focused on building an Android app that allows users to create new commands for Google Assistant.
 After playing with my Google Nest Mini, I learned that the device is very limited in the actions it can take.
 I am hoping to improve its understanding of commands through a smart controller that allows you to input verbal directions and route the command to opening a separate action.

 (Jan.
 31 update) After realizing how limited my understanding of Java and Android Studio is, I decided to shift away from making the app, as I got stuck on figuring out how to integrate Wifi usability.
 This transition lead to the current and final draft of Seigyo: the English as a second language (ESL) voice assistant.